-Sue GIllingham’s dad was an aviator stationed at North Island during her childhood, but over the next fifty-some years, she lived all over the U.S., including several stops in Coronado.
+Sue Gillingham's dad was an aviator stationed at North Island during her childhood, over the next fifty-some years, she lived all over the U.S., but came back to Coronado several times.
 In 1999, Sue and her family moved back to Coronado to finally put down roots.

-She graduated from Tufts University in Medford, MA, with a degree in Psychology, has an MBA from the University of Southern California, and a graduate Certificate in Non-profit Leadership from the University of San Diego.
+She graduated from Tufts University in Medford, MA, with a degree in Psychology, Sue also has an MBA from the University of Southern California, and has a graduate Certificate in Nonprofit Leadership from the University of San Diego.

 Katy Bell Hendrickson was born in Coronado, the daughter of a Navy SEAL.
 She spent time throughout her childhood living on the island and visiting family here.
 Her husband is also a native of Coronado and their childhood romance dates back to the 4th of July parade c 1971.
 She is a graduate of Virginia Tech with a Bachelor of Arts and has a Masters in Architecture from the University of California, Berkeley.